yeehaa123/elab/CHAT/lab.md

 practices.
 The lab furthermore allows embedded researchers who work between theory and (artistic) practice, physical and digital research, science and art, universities and public or private partners.
-Furthermore, within the OverLab humanities’ scholars can experiment with digital humanites and digital methods thereby improving awareness of computational instruments as well as increasing a space to meet possible private partners for future research.
+Furthermore, in the lab humanities’ scholars can experiment with digital humanites and digital methods thereby improving awareness of computational instruments as well as increasing a space to meet possible private partners for future research.